hamidov9jat/Matplotlib-Exercises/README.md

-# [Topic]-Exercises
+# Matplotlib-Exercises
-This is an environment where I can sharpen my numpy skills.
+This is an environment where I can sharpen my matplotlib skills.

 # How to Run Notebooks